Home » Articles » Spend the day at Catherine Hill Bay

 Catho Pub

-When you finish at the beach, head over to the Catho Pub.
-They have a large pub garden, much of it shaded, where your family can enjoy a coffee and cake or a drink and bite to eat.
-Enjoy the classic Aussie pub feel in the bar area where you’ll find an assortment of drinks including some tasty cold beers.
-There’s regular live entertainment that you can enjoy whilst you relax.
+When you finish at the beach, head over to Catho Pub.
+They have a large pub garden, mostly shaded, where your family can enjoy coffee and cake, or a drink and a bite to eat.
+Enjoy the classic Aussie pub feel in the bar area where you’ll find an assortment of drinks, including cold beers.
+There’s regular live entertainment while you relax.
 This is the perfect spot to hang out before you head home.

 catherine-hill-bay-beach